Walnut husk fly

 Biology

-The walnut fruit fly forms only one generation per year, with pupae overwintering in the soil.
+The walnut husk fly forms only one generation per year, with pupae overwintering in the soil.
 Depending on the temperature, the adult flies hatch from about the end of June.
 Their main flight period is in the summer months (especially August), but they can still be observed in trap catches until late autumn.
 The eggs are laid in the green fruit shell.
 The larvae live gregariously in the fruit shell and feed on the pulp, turning it soft, black and slimy.
 Over 25 larvae can be found in a single fruit shell.
 After feeding for three to five weeks, the larvae either drop themselves out of the nut or drop to the ground with the nuts to bury themselves in the soil where they pupate.
 The new generation of flies does not follow until the next year.

 Damage symptoms